How to Divide Hardy Geraniums

 Dig around the plant to loosen all sides.

 Gently lift the clump from the soil.
-You may here a pop of a main root breaking but don’t worry it will all be fine. (note: a new plant may grow from the bit of root left in the ground, that has happened to me numerous times)
+You may hear a pop of a primary root breaking, but don’t worry; it will all be okay. (note: a new plant may grow from the bit of root left in the ground, that has happened to me numerous times)

-Use garden knife or sharp spade to divide clump
+Use a garden knife or sharp shovel to divide the clump.

 Note in the photo below to the left of the garden knife tip is an intersection of leaves almost in a star shape, there are several of those and that tells me I can get several divisions.
 Each of those intersections can be another plant.

-You can just use a sharp spade to divide the entire clump in half or quarters but I chose to divide out each intersection to get the most plants from this division.
+You can just use a sharp shovel to divide the entire clump in half or quarters but I chose to divide out each intersection to get the most plants from this division.

-Using my garden knife I slice between the star shape intersections.
-Cut all the way through past the roots.
+Using my garden knife I slice between the star shaped intersections.
+Cut all the way through the roots.

 Pull individual divisions apart, untangling the roots.
 This may take some firm pulling but don’t worry it will all work in the end.